 Originally, it was situated much deeper in an underground burial chamber.
 When explorer Lord Belmore encountered the tomb in the early 19th century, he intended to drag the sarcophagus all the way out, but gave up part way.

-During your visit, you can also have a peek into this subterranean tunnel.
+During your visit, you can also have a peek into the subterranean tunnel.

 I had a little look around other parts of the site where I came across what seemed to be a large shared worker’s tomb.
 There were numerous depictions of construction and statue making, much like the tomb of Rekhmire.
 And there were even a couple of skulls lying around!